armin-es/notewise-ai-ts/README.md

 # NoteWise AI

-A modern, full-stack RAG (Retrieval-Augmented Generation) application built with Next.js, TypeScript, and the latest AI SDK stack.
-Transform your notes into a searchable knowledge base powered by AI.
+A modern, full-stack AI agent application built with Next.js, TypeScript, and the latest AI SDK stack.
+Transform your notes into an intelligent assistant that can search, reason, and perform actions using your knowledge base through RAG (Retrieval-Augmented Generation) and tool calling capabilities.

-## 🚀 Features
+## Features

+- **AI Agent with Tool Calling**: Multi-step reasoning agent that can search notes, draft content, and perform actions using your knowledge base
 - **Smart RAG Pipeline**: Upload markdown notes, automatically chunked and embedded using OpenAI
 - **Vector Search**: Fast semantic search powered by pgvector with HNSW indexing
-- **AI Chat Interface**: Ask questions and get answers grounded in your notes
+- **AI Chat Interface**: Ask questions and get answers grounded in your notes with agentic capabilities
 - **File Management**: Upload, view, and delete embedded files through an intuitive UI
 - **Authentication**: Secure user authentication with Clerk
 - **Modern Stack**: Built with Next.js 16, React 19, Drizzle ORM, and Vercel AI SDK

-## 🛠️ Tech Stack
+## Tech Stack

 - **Framework**: Next.js 16 (App Router)
 - **UI**: React 19, Tailwind CSS